Diary of a Local Data Reporter

 The mother of a nursing assistant who died in 2013 wrote back to me, “I hope your story will be of help to others.”

 Impact can be wishy-washy and nebulous.
 Sometimes no laws are changed.
 Sometimes no one resigns.
 The best I can hope for is that it went out in the ether and maybe encouraged someone to get care or talk to a coworker.

 My friends like to tell me that I’m too hard on myself, and that’s probably true.
 The data journalism community is so small and tight-knit, which is a wonderful blessing when you need someone to bounce ideas off of.
 It also means I’m constantly judging myself against people I view as peers who have years more experience, larger teams and more resources.
 So it was difficult for me to work so hard on something I thought was important and hear just a murmur of conversation about it.

 Personally, everything I write about this topic feels like a small bit of vindication for my aunt.
 If anything I write is the bridge between someone who needs addiction treatment and a resource that can keep them alive, then that’s one less potential death out there.
 When I’m inclined to think the work I do doesn’t matter, that’s the thought I try to go back to.

-Rachel Alexander is the health and social services reporter at the Spokesman-Review and the go-to data geek in the newsroom.
-She’s a member of the Washington Coalition for Open Government board and the founder of Washington News Nerds, a group dedicated to bringing low-cost workshops on data journalism to newsrooms around the Pacific Northwest.
+Rachel Alexander is the education reporter for Salem Reporter and the go-to data geek in the newsroom.
+She served on the Society of Professional Journalists Oregon board and the co-founder of Northwest News Nerds, a group dedicated to bringing low-cost workshops on data journalism to newsrooms around the Pacific Northwest.